 Claiming on insurance to help cover the costs of care

-Don’t rush into any new arrangements to pay for your care costs before checking to see if you can claim on an existing insurance policy.
-Lots of us have taken out some kind of health insurance in the past, which might turn out to be a big help now.
+Don’t pay for care costs before seeing if you can claim on an existing insurance policy.
+If you’ve taken out health insurance before, it might be helpful now.

 Check for insurance policies

 “I took them out that long ago, I’d forgotten all about my old insurance policies.
 But they’re going to make a big difference now.
 I’m so glad I checked!” – Kate

 Think carefully.
 Could you, or someone you’re caring for, have any of the following?

 - Life insurance that has a cash-in value or will pay out on diagnosis of a terminal illness.
 (As long as your partner or other survivors won’t need the pay-out later).

 - Life insurance with critical illness cover, or a standalone critical illness policy, that might cover the condition or disability you now have.
 This might be a policy you took out with a mortgage or a separate policy.